Pro Bono and Public Interest Program

 In addition to the personal satisfaction derived from making a difference in the lives of others, program participants may reap a host of benefits, including:

 - Exposure to a variety of areas of law

 - Opportunity to develop professional relationships within the legal community

-Wayne Law students who have completed the first term of the first-year day program or two terms of the part-time evening program, have a cumulative grade point average of 2.0 or higher, and aren't on academic probation are eligible to participate in the Student Voluntary Pro Bono Program.
-Program participants complete the Warrior Pro Bono Pledge wherein the student agrees to perform a minimum of 50 hours of supervised, qualifying pro bono work while enrolled as a Wayne Law student.
-Students who fulfill the pledge and complete the requisite forms will receive a Certificate of Pro Bono Service and acknowledgment during law school ceremonies.
+Wayne Law Students who have completed the first term of the first-year day program or two terms of the part-time evening program, have a cumulative grade point average of 2.0 or higher and are in good academic standing are eligible to participate in the Student Pro Bono and Public Interest Program.
+Program participants must complete the Wayne Law Pro Bono and Public Interest Pledge wherein the student agrees to perform a minimum of 50 hours of supervised, qualifying pro bono/public interest work while enrolled as a Wayne Law student.
+Students who fulfill the Pledge and complete the requisite forms will receive a Certificate of Pro Bono and Public Interest Service and acknowledgment during law school graduation ceremonies.

-To assist program participants in fulfilling the pledge, the pro bono program director will suggest preapproved pro bono projects and/or placements involving qualifying work with private attorneys, faculty members, legal services organizations and other non-profit entities.
+To assist program participants in fulfilling the Pledge, the Program Assistant Director will suggest preapproved pro bono projects and/or placements involving qualifying work with private attorneys, faculty members, legal services organizations and other non-profit entities.
 Students also are strongly encouraged to propose independently developed projects or placements involving qualifying work.

-For more information and to take the Warrior Pro Bono Pledge, visit our Canvas course.
+For more information and to take the Wayne Law pro Bono and Public Interest Pledge, visit our Canvas course.

 To learn more about the program and recruit pro bono student volunteers for long-term or short-term projects, or for volunteer events, complete the student volunteer request form.